1965 Los Angeles Dodgers season: 1965 Major League Baseball draft

 This was the first Major League Baseball draft.
-The Dodgers drafted 30 players this year in the June draft and an additional 2 in the August Legion draft.
+The Dodgers drafted 30 players this year in the June draft and an additional two in the August Legion draft.
 The first player the Dodgers ever drafted was a shortstop from Bakersfield High School named John Wyatt.
-He played in the teams farm system through 1970 but never advanced past Class-A.
+He played in the teams farm system through 1970 but never advanced past Class-A. Five players from this draft class eventually played in Major League Baseball.

 The most notable player drafted this year was Tom Seaver, who was picked in the 10th round from the University of Southern California, but he did not sign with the team and re-entered the draft the following year, where he was selected by the New York Mets.